Skip to main content

 Parameters

 Some triggers require more information during initialization, while others accept optional parameters.
-A scroll trigger needs to know the percentage a user scrolls down while a wait trigger wants to know the number of milliseconds until the action gets triggered.
+The scroll trigger needs to know the percentage a user scrolls down, a wait trigger the number of milliseconds until the action gets triggered.
 Use brackets behind the trigger to pass that information.

 <!-- specifying trigger parameters -->